freqtrade/freqtrade/docs/freqai.md

     }
 ```

-In this case, although Freqai will initiate with a
+In this case, although FreqAI will initiate with a
 pre-trained model, it will still check to see how much time has elapsed since the model was trained,
 and if a full `live_retrain_hours` has elapsed since the end of the loaded model, FreqAI will self retrain.